One for all

 • Study planning and success

-"The Student Survey in Germany" combines the following surveys or long-term studies:
+"The Student Survey in Germany" combines the following surveys and long-term studies:

 The social surveys on the economic and social situation of students

-The study "beeinträchtigt studieren" (Studying with Impairments) on the situation of students with study-related impairments
+The study ‘Studying with disabilities’ (best) on the situation of students with disabilities that affect their studies

 The report on the situation of students in 28 European countries by EUROSTUDENT